airr-community/airr-standards/docs/miairr/data_elements.rst

 MiAIRR Data Elements
 ======================

-The AIRR Community has adopted six high-level data sets that will guide the publication, curation and sharing of AIRR-Seq data and metadata: Study and subject, sample collection, sample processing and sequencing, raw sequences, processing of sequence data, and processed AIRR sequences.
+The AIRR Community has adopted six high-level sets that will guide the publication, curation and sharing of AIRR-Seq data and metadata:

++ Study, Subject and Diagnosis

++ Sample Collection

++ Sample Processing and Sequencing

++ Raw Sequences

++ Data Processing

++ Processed AIRR Sequences with Annotations

 :download:`Download as TSV <../_downloads/AIRR_Minimal_Standard_Data_Elements.tsv>`.